 * Check Your Drains:

 As time goes on, a lot of debris can build up within our drains.
 Leftover food, hair, and more all work their way down our drains, and they don’t always get flushed out with the water.
 If left ignored, before long you’ll find that the drain is completely clogged and unusable.
 According to Fix It Right Plumbing in Mornington, VIC, clogged drains are a real home emergency, so avoid them when possible.
 To do this, occasionally check your drain traps for debris and clean them out.
 There are also some home remedies for clogged drains if you start to notice that the water is going down more slowly.

 Finally, we all have a habit of hanging onto things for too long.
 Take some time each year to go through each room in your home and get rid of any junk.
 Either throw it out, donate it to charity, or sell it for a few bucks.
 Dedicate a day towards this each year, and you’ll find your home is more enjoyable to live in once you get rid of the clutter.

-Doing all of the above items doesn’t have to take too long.
+Doing all of the above items don’t have to take too long.
 If you set aside a weekend, you can probably accomplish all of the items listed above.
 Make yourself a list, dedicate the time, and call in professionals if you need some assistance.
-Once you’re done your home will be a safer place, and a more enjoyable place.
+Once you’re done your home will be a safer place and a more enjoyable place.